-The RAF Feltwell base drinking water system receives water from Anglian Water through a water main to ensure the supply meets all drinking water requirements outlined by USAF, U.S. Federal, and UK standards.
-The water we receive from Anglian Water is supplied in finished drinking water quality form (this water line serves other local community Anglian Water customers.)
+The RAF Feltwell base drinking water system receives water from Anglian Water through a water main to ensure the supply meets all drinking water requirements outlined by the U.S. Air Force, U.S. Federal, and UK standards.
+The water we receive from Anglian Water is supplied in finished drinking water quality form (this water line serves other local community Anglian Water customers as well).
+RAFF adds chlorine to the water provided by Anglian Water for disinfection purposes and to prevent bacteriological growth in the distribution system.
 The Anglian Water supply is primarily from a groundwater borehole (well).
 As a water wholesaler, Anglian Water publishes Drinking Water Quality Reports for each of their Public Water Supply Zones every three months.
 These reports are available at http://waterquality.anglianwater.com/map.aspx and include a postcode search with test results for your area.
 The RAFF postcode is IP26 4HA.
-Additionally, RAFF supplements water provided by Anglian Water for disinfection purposes and prevents bacteriological growth in the distribution system.
-Finally, fluoride is added to the water supply to help prevent tooth decay in children.